IPE Certificate of Distinction

 Recipients will received a printed certificate signed by the Office of IPECP co-directors, honor regalia for graduation, and recognition at an IPE certificate reception.

 Recipeints must participate in a minimum number of IPE experiential learning opportunities while at Emory.
 The number of experiences required will depend on the type of activity (stand-alone, longitudinal, or limited engagement).
-IPE experential learning opportunities include community engagement programs, research projects, programs in the clinical setting, case competitions, hackathons, and IPECP conferences, but do not include work required for course credit.
+IPE experiential learning opportunities include community engagement programs, research projects, programs in the clinical setting, case competitions, hackathons, and IPECP conferences, but do not include work required for course credit.

 The Office of IPECP defines an IPE experiential learning initiative as an out-of-the-classroom activity that meets the following criteria: